bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 We provide three methods to compute the Floquet coefficients.

 - The algorithm (Default) `FloquetColl` is based on the condensation of parameters described in [^Doedel].
 It is the fastest method.
 - The algorithm `FloquetCollGEV` is a simplified version of the procedure described in [^Fairgrieve].
 It boils down to solving a large generalized eigenvalue problem.
-There is clearly room for improvements here.
+There is clearly room for improvements here but this can be used to check the results of the previous method.

 These methods allow to detect bifurcations of periodic orbits.
 It seems to work reasonably well for the tutorials considered here.
-However they are imprecise.
+However they may be imprecise[^Lust].

 - The state of the art method is based on a Periodic Schur decomposition.
 It is available through the package [PeriodicSchurBifurcationKit.jl](https://github.com/bifurcationkit/PeriodicSchurBifurcationKit.jl).
 For more information, have a look at `FloquetPQZ`.

 ## Computation with `newton`

 We provide a simplified call to `newton` to locate the periodic orbits.
-Compared to the regular `newton` function, there is an additional option `jacobianPO` to select one of the many ways to deal with the above linear problem.
+Compared to the regular `newton` function, there is an additional option `jacobianPO` to select one of the many ways to deal with the jacobian of the above problem.
 The default solver `jacobianPO` is `:autodiffDense`.

 The docs for this specific `newton` are located at [`newton`](@ref).